liudiepie/Grass_Segmentation/README.md

 ## Installation
 This project is based on [depthai-ros](https://github.com/luxonis/depthai-ros) with ROS2-Foxy.
-First of all, follow the install dependencies in depthai-ros and build the repository.
+First of all, follow the above link install dependencies in depthai-ros and build the repository.
 Second, go under workspace/ and replace the rgb_video_subscriber.cpp
 Third, go under workspace/ and replace the CMakeLists.txt
 Finally, build the workspace again, type